Forbidden City in China Coloring Page Online Free

 - Decorative Details: Ornate dragon motifs, lattice windows, and grand entrance gates.

-How should you color this page?
+How should you color Forbidden City in China Drawing ?

 Use your chosen tools to fill in the detailed lines.
 Here is a traditional color palette to inspire you: